northstowekarate/northstowekarate.github.io/training/fees/index.md

 ## Membership Fees

 All students who train on a regular basis will need to join the [Japan Karate Association](https://www.jka.or.jp/en/) and get a licence.
-The licence fee is £35 / year, includes a licence book, covers insurance and allows you to grade.
+The licence fee is £35 / year.
+It includes a licence book, covers insurance and allows you to grade.

 ## Grading Fees